Jared Remy: Custody of daughter

 Remy and Martel's daughter was taken by officials from the Massachusetts Department of Children and Families and placed in foster care after Remy was charged with murder.
 Martel's parents moved from Virginia to Massachusetts for the trial and to apply for custody of their granddaughter.
 Remy's parents, Jerry and Phoebe Remy, also applied for custody and a trial was scheduled.
 On March 24, 2014, the Martel and Remy families announced that they had come to an agreement that would end the custody battle.
 The girl would live with the Martels and the Remys would have visitation rights.
 The families did not specify which members of the Martel family the girl would live with.
 It was later reported that Arianna was living with Brian Martel Jr., his wife, and their young children.
 Grandfather Jerry Remy died of cancer in October 2021.

 Assault charges while awaiting trial

 On April 3, 2014, Remy allegedly assaulted a fellow pre-trial detainee at the Middlesex Jail in Cambridge.
 Following the incident, Remy was moved to a separate area of the facility where he could not have contact with other detainees.
 He was charged with assault and battery with a dangerous weapon.
-Remy was accused of throwing scalding water in the detainee's face before beating him with his fists, a green plastic chair, and a bar of soap.
+Remy was accused of throwing scalding coffee in the detainee's face before beating him with his fists, a green plastic chair, and a bar of soap.
 After the attack, Remy stated "I did what I had to do-I got a child molester."